 - The study of literary works in context is emphasised, and through the study of literature in translation the student is challenged to reflect on the role of cultural assumptions in interpretation

-- Students are assessed through a combination of formal examinations, written coursework and oral activities
+- Students are assessed through a combination of formal examination and oral and written coursework

-- The formal examination comprises two essay papers, one requiring the analysis of a passage of unseen literary text, and the other a response to a question based on the works studied
+- The formal examination comprises two essay papers, one requiring the analysis of a passage of unseen literary text, and the other a comparative response to a question based on two works studied

-- Students also produce a written assignment based on the works studied in translation, and perform two oral activities presenting their analysis of works read
+- Students also perform an oral activity presenting their analysis of two works studied